-The Table 2 first row and first column cell number is 404.
-This is the quarterly average number of NAICS code 722 (food services and drinking places) stable new hires of women ages 19-24 in Baltimore City from April 2012 through March 2013.
-The quarterly average number of stable new hires of women ages 25-34 for this same category (722) is 272.
+The Table 2 first row and first column cell number is 382.
+This is the quarterly average number of NAICS code 722 (food services and drinking places) stable new hires of women ages 19-24 in Baltimore City from April 2013 through March 2014.
+The quarterly average number of stable new hires of women ages 25-34 for this same category (722) is 298.

 Figures 1 and 2 shows the change in average quarterly new hires of women ages 19-24 and 25-34 working in the top industries.
-The numbers in green represent the increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
-In Baltimore city, 60% of the previous year's top ten hiring sectors of both age groups showed positive moving averages.
+The numbers in green represent the percentage increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
+In Baltimore city, for both age groups, educational services has experienced significant increases in the number of average quarterly new hires.